kittenbothk/kittenbothk-Eng/Kits/paper_circuitry/intro.md

-# 電路科學實驗教學套件
+# Circuitry Experiments Education Kit

 ![](images/3.jpg)

-為了針對市場上的STEM教育產品偏向適合高小至初中學生，比較難對年幼的學生進行STEM教育的情況，KittenBot現在推出電路科學實驗教學套件。套件是專為初小設計的STEM教育套件，它的內容都是圍繞著光、聲、電的題材。

-套件裏包含12個故事情境，配合導電膠布與總共47塊的電子元件，以生動有趣的故事形式令學生能夠輕鬆愉快地學習電路的知識、光與聲的原理還有如何搭建電路，為STEM教育打好基礎。
+In Hong Kong, most STEM education focuses on Senior Primary School or Junior Secondary School pupils, resulting in a lack of STEM education among Junior Primary School pupils.
+Kittenbot believes that a strong understanding in fundamental STEM knowledge is important, and that STEM education should begin way before coding training begins.

+In sight of this, Kittenbot has developed the Circuitry Experiments Education Kit, a STEM education kit designed for junior primary school students.
+This kit focuses on the basics for electrical circuits, while including topics about sound and light.

+The kit includes 12 story-based scenarios and a total of 47 electronic components scattered in 12 lessons.
+Students will be able to learn the basics of electric circuits and electronic components through vivid and engaging stories as well as hands-on experiments.

-## 套件內容
+## Kit Contents

 ![](images/2.jpg)

-1. 12塊故事情境紙板
+1. 12 Story Cardboard

-2. 12張彩色故事圖畫

-3. 12張黑白故事填色紙樣

-4. 12包電子元件

-5. 12粒鈕扣電池

-6. 導電膠布

-7. 雙面膠紙

-8. 安全剪刀

-9. 彩色粉彩筆

-10. 對話框框貼紙

-11. 1張貼紙

-12. 4塊創意情景紙板

-13. 4張立體紙樣
+2. 12 Coloured Story Illustrations

+3. 12 Black and White Story Illustrations

+4. 12 Packs of electronic components

+5. 12 Button Cell Batteries

+6. 1 Roll of Conductive Adhesive Tape

+7. 1 Roll of Double Sided Adhesive Tape

+8. 1 Pair of Safety Scissors

+9. 1 Set of Crayons

+10. 1 Sheet of Speech Bubble Stickers

+11. 1 Sheet of Stickers

+12. 4 DIY Story Cardboard

+13. 4 Sheets of Fold-Out Carboard Decorations

-## 套件特色
+## Special Features

-- 適合初小的STEM教學套件

-- 以生動有趣的故事貫穿12節課程

-- 12包電子元件，總共47塊

-- 不需要處理接線，只需將膠布依指示貼上

-- 無需編程知識
+- Designed for junior primary schools

+- 12 interesting and engaging lessons told in stories

+- 12 packs of electronic components, totalling 47 pieces

-- 學習基本電路知識
+- No wiring required

+- No coding knowledge required

+- Topics are closely related to General Studies

-## 安全設計
+## Child-proof Design

-- 採用CR2032大尺寸鋰電池，不怕小孩子誤吞

-- 電路板圓角設計，不怕割傷小孩子

-- 大尺寸電路板，不怕誤吞電池元件

-- 電線膠布柔軟，不怕割傷孩子

-- 配合安全剪刀，不怕剪傷
+- The large CR2032 Button Cells prevent swallowing

+- The PCBs feature rounded corners to prevent cutting

+- The PCBs are oversived to prevent swallowing

+- The conductive tape is flexible and soft

+- Comes with a pair of safety scissors

-- 容易收納，每一節課都有獨立的元件包，不怕混亂
+- Ease of storage

-## 玩學過程
+## Learning by Playing

-#### 1. 按照指引將元件粘貼在紙板上。
+#### 1. Place the corresponding component on the cardboard.

 ![](images/4.png)

-#### 2. 使用導電膠布連接電路。
+#### 2. Complete the circuit with conductive tape.

 ![](images/5.png)

-#### 3. 將故事漫畫貼在紙板上。
+#### 3. Paste the illustration onto the cardboard.

 ![](images/6.png)

-### 4. 觀看效果。
+### 4. Play with the circuit.

 ![](images/7.png)

-## 介紹短片
+## Video Showcase

 [![](images/1.png)](https://www.youtube.com/watch?v=4kmj-qQupyQ)